yaroslav-ulanovych/yaroslav-ulanovych.github.io/_posts/2014-09-02-pre-proguard-scala-library-for-android-with-maven.md

 ...
 {% endhighlight %}

-Exclude shrunk scala library and include orignal one in proguard profile
+Exclude shrunk scala library and include original one in proguard profile

 {% highlight xml %}
 ...